The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 +

 Two kinds of MAID are permitted in Canada, outside of Quebec.
-The first is when a physician or nurse practitioner directly administers a substance that causes the death of the person who has requested it (“medical assistance in dying”).
-The second is when a physician or nurse practitioner gives or prescribes to a patient a substance that the patient can self-administer to cause their own death (“self-administered medical assistance in dying,” sometimes referred to as “assisted suicide”).
+The first is when a physician or specialized nurse practitioner (SNP) directly administers a substance that causes the death of the person who has requested it (“medical assistance in dying”).
+The second is when a physician or a SNP gives or prescribes to a patient a substance that the patient can self-administer to cause their own death (“self-administered medical assistance in dying,” sometimes referred to as “assisted suicide”).
 NB: it is worth noting that the latter term, “assisted suicide,” is a stigmatizing expression that should be avoided.

-In Quebec, only a physician can administer medication and cannot, under any circumstances, delegate this act to another person, whether they are a resident or a nurse.
+In Quebec, only a physician or a specialized nurse practitioner (SNP) can administer medication and cannot, under any circumstances, delegate this act to another person, whether they are a resident or a nurse.

 Self-administered MAID is illegal in Quebec, but is legal in the rest of Canada.